superwall/Superwall-iOS/Examples/UIKit+RevenueCat/README.md

 ## Support

-For an in-depth explanation of how to use the *Superwall* SDK, you can [view our iOS SDK documentation](https://sdk.superwall.me/documentation/paywall/).
+For an in-depth explanation of how to use SuperwallKit, you can [view our iOS SDK documentation](https://sdk.superwall.me/documentation/paywall/).
 If you'd like to view it in Xcode, select **Product ▸ Build Documentation**.

 For general docs that include how to use the Superwall Dashboard, visit [docs.superwall.com](https://docs.superwall.com/docs).